-The Commission is authorized to impose conditions on any approved permit or Order of Conditions that the Commission deems necessary to protect the interests of this bylaw or to ensure that a project or activity proceeds in accordance with any design specifications, performance standards and other requirements in regulations of the Commission.
-If an approved permit contains conditions, all activities shall be conducted in accordance with those conditions.
+The Commission is authorized to impose conditions on any approved permit, Order of Conditions, or Negative Determination of Applicability that the Commission deems necessary to protect the interests of this bylaw or to ensure that a project or activity proceeds in accordance with any design specifications, performance standards and other requirements in regulations of the Commission.
+If an approved permit Order of Conditions, or Negative Determination of Applicability contains conditions, all activities shall be conducted in accordance with those conditions.

 A permit or Order of Conditions may include conditions with requirements which shall be enforceable for a stated number of years, indefinitely, or until permanent protection is in place, and shall apply to all present and future owners of the land.
-These conditions may remain in full force and effect after issuance of a Certificate of Compliance.
+These conditions may remain in full force and effect after issuance of a Certificate of Compliance if so noted on the Certificate of Compliance.